 If the reverse mortgage was assigned on or after August 4, 2014, a non-borrowing spouse may remain in the home after the borrower’s death, provided that:

-- they have the legal property title;
+- They have the legal property title;

-- they were married to the borrower from the time the mortgage was assigned until the time of your death;
+- They were married to the borrower from the time the mortgage was assigned until the time of your death;

-- they were specifically named as the non-borrowing spouse on the reverse mortgage contract at the time of assignment;
+- They were specifically named as the non-borrowing spouse on the reverse mortgage contract at the time of assignment;

 Can I add my spouse as a co-borrower on an existing reverse mortgage?